 Hi!
 My name is Rebekah Miller, and I'm a Licensed Marriage & Family Therapist in Golden Valley, MN.
 I specialize in helping individuals, couples, and families work through trauma, relationship distress, and sexual concerns.
-I am compassionate and nonjudgmental.
 I combine genuine care for you and your family, with honesty, humor, and a belief that you have the strengths to overcome your challenges.
 I tailor my solution-focused approach to your needs in order to help you and your loved ones attain the personal growth you're striving for.
 I am curious and interested in you and your experiences in your family and relationships.
 I enjoy getting to know people like you.
 Some sessions together will be emotionally hard.
 Many will be eye opening and energizing.
 We will celebrate together as you find the freedom and joy that comes from making lasting change.
 I am passionate about the opportunity to provide care and support to people like you who are working to navigate life’s challenges.
 In my work, I draw on personal experiences as a wife, a mother, a twice-deployed veteran of the Army National Guard, a pastor’s daughter, a sister to 3 brothers, and a committed friend.

 Find your voice.
 Be Heard.
 Be Known.
 These words are my motto for personal growth.

 I have walked through my own struggle to find my voice.
 I have learned how to use my

 voice in a way that allows me to be heard in my relationships.
 As I have grown, I have

 experienced the joy of being known and accepted.
 I want to help you experience that joy as well.